- The International Iron and Steel Institute (IISI) was established on 10 July 1967.

 - 2014: worldsteel and its members held their first Steel Safety Day on 28 April and committed to make it an annual event.

 - 2016: Steel - the permanent material in the circular economy campaign was launched.

 - 2018: worldsteel introduced its Sustainability Champions Programme to recognise members who clearly demonstrate their commitent to sustainable development and the circular economy.

-- 2019: worldsteel launched step up, a programme aimed at improving operational efficiency of steel plants with a view to reducing CO2 emissions.
+- 2019: worldsteel launched step up, a programme aimed at improving the operational efficiency of steel plants with a view to reducing CO2 emissions.